Debiased Kernel Estimation of Spot Volatility in the Presence of Infinite Variation Jumps: Main results

 where $Z_1 \sim N\big(0,2\sigma_\tau^4\int K^2(x)dx\big)$ and $Z_2 \sim N(0, {\tilde\sigma^2_{\tau}}\int L^2(t) dt)$ with $L(t) = \int_t^{\infty}K(u)du\mathbf{1}_{t\geq 0}-\int^t_{-\infty}K(u)du\mathbf{1}_{t<0}$, {and $Z_1$ and $Z_2$ are independent}. \end{theorem} \begin{remark} Taking $m_n\to\infty$ at different rates alters the balance of the errors appearing on the right-hand side of \eqref{clt_spot}.
 Three distinct regimes can be distinguished: (i) $m_n\sqrt{\Delta_n}\to\theta\in(0,\infty)$, (ii) $m_n\sqrt{\Delta_n}\to 0$, and (iii) $m_n\sqrt{\Delta_n}\to\infty$, which we remark on below.

 \textbf{Case (i): $m_n \sqrt{\Delta_n} \to \theta \in (0,\infty)$.} In this regime, the orders of $\sqrt{m_n}$ and $1/\sqrt{m_n\Delta_n}$ match, in which case Theorem \ref{clt} gives

 or, equivalently,

 Note that the bias term $A(v_n,m_n)$ is $O_P(v_n^{2-Y})$.
 Thus, if $\sqrt{m_n} v_n^{2-Y}\ll 1$, then \eqref{ITODelta} and \eqref{ITQRTm} remain true even with the term $A(v_n,m_n)$ omitted, in which case we obtain a valid feasible CLT for the estimation error $\hat c_n(m_n, v_n)-\sigma_{\tau}^2$ with convergence rate $\Delta_n^{1/4}$ (which is optimal).
-While the condition $\sqrt{m_n} v_n^{2-Y}\ll 1$ can be met in principle by taking small enough $v_n$, Theorem \ref{clt} additionally requires $v_n\gg \Delta_n^{1/2}$, and thus implicitly $\Delta_n^{-1/4}\Delta_n^{(2-Y)/2}\ll 1$, which can happen only if $Y<3/2$.
-Nevertheless, this result significantly improves upon \cite{Figueroa-Lopez_Wu_2024} (and also {\cite{jacod2012discretization}}), where a rate-optimal CLT is shown to be valid only when $Y<4/3$.
-Theorem \ref{clt} also yields stronger results than the characteristic function approach taken in \cite{LIU2018}, in which a similar CLT is is shown to be valid, under substantially more restrictive model assumptions\footnote{For instance, they assume that the process $J$ in \eqref{model} is a symmetric stable L\'evy process}, for $Y<3/2$ at a convergent rate strictly slower than $\Delta_n^{1/4}$ (due to an assumption that $m_n\sqrt{\Delta_n}\to{}0$).
+Although condition $\sqrt{m_n} v_n^{2-Y}\ll 1$ can be met in principle by taking sufficiently small $v_n$, Theorem \ref{clt} additionally requires $v_n\gg \Delta_n^{1/2}$, and thus implicitly $\Delta_n^{-1/4}\Delta_n^{(2-Y)/2}\ll 1$, which can happen only if $Y<3/2$.
+Nevertheless, this result improves significantly on \cite{Figueroa-Lopez_Wu_2024} (and also on {\cite{jacod2012discretization}}), where a rate-optimal CLT is shown to be valid only when $Y<4/3$.
+Theorem \ref{clt} also yields stronger results than the characteristic function approach taken in \cite{LIU2018}, in which a similar CLT is shown to be valid, under substantially more restrictive model assumptions\footnote{For instance, they assume that the process $J$ in \eqref{model} is a symmetric stable L\'evy process}, for $Y<3/2$ at a convergence rate strictly slower than $\Delta_n^{1/4}$ (due to an assumption that $m_n\sqrt{\Delta_n}\to{}0$).